nestarz/rsc-engine/README.md

 }
 ```

+### Setup

+To use the RSC Engine, you need to set up a manifest file that specifies your
+project configuration.
+Below is an example of a manifest file:

 ### Build and serve

 To serve or build your project, run the setup function using a router (ex: @fartlabs/rt) this way: